+The continent of Europe comprises 50 independent states (nations), from the island country of Iceland in the west to the vast nation of Russia in the east.
 European nations have wielded tremendous cultural influence throughout history, from the empires of the Greco-Roman era to the colonization of the New World during the Age of Exploration and on to Europe's modern-day influence on food, fashion, design, and industry.

+Europe was also the primary theater of war for World War I and World War II, although both conflicts quickly expanded to a global scale.

 Europe is home to some of the smallest nations in the world.
 Interestingly, the smallest European countries include some of the wealthiest, not only in Europe but in the world.
 Luxembourg has a population of just 634,814 but is one of the world's wealthiest countries.
 Monaco is famous for its wealth and glamor but has just 39,511 residents.
 The tiny Catholic nation, Vatican City, has a permanent population of only 800 inhabitants but has billions of dollars worth of assets such as priceless pieces of art and historical artifacts.